 I spilled some chemical in my eye, should I remove my contacts or leave them in?
 See answer above

 My child scratched my eye...what should I do?

-Typically the severity and seriousness of a scratched eye depends on where the child got scratched.
-Generally if a child has scratched their cornea (clear cap on the front of the eye) they won’t want to open their eye at all.
+Typically the severity and seriousness of a scratched eye depend on where the child got scratched.
+Generally, if a child has scratched their cornea (clear cap on the front of the eye) they won’t want to open their eye at all.
 Major tearing will begin to occur and their pain will be very high (i.e. lots of crying).
 The lids usually end up quite puffy and the entire eye will become quite red.
 If they scratch any other part of the eye their pain level will usually be much less, but the eye itself will often become quite red.
 No matter what if you think they have scratched any part of their eye it is important that they are seen by an eye care professional as soon as possible.
-It should be noted as well that if a corneal abrasion has occurred there are important steps to follow afterwards in order to avoid future complications that are known as recurrent corneal erosions (RCE).
+It should be noted as well that if a corneal abrasion has occurred there are important steps to follow afterward in order to avoid future complications that are known as recurrent corneal erosions (RCE).

 Is a scratch on the eye dangerous?